mfaani/mfaani/content/posts/career/being-first-is-a-game-changer/index.md

 - Being first typically enables a company to establish strong brand recognition and customer loyalty before competitors enter the arena.
 For example, Netflix was the first company to offer online movie rental service, which gave it a huge advantage over traditional video stores like Blockbuster.
 - Being first also gives you additional time to perfect your product or service and set the market price for the new item.
 For example, Apple was the [first company to introduce](https://www.computerhistory.org/timeline/1983/) a personal computer with a graphical user interface, which allowed it to dominate the market for years.
 - Being first can also influence how people make choices, as they tend to prefer the options that come first: first in line, first college to offer acceptance, first salad on the menu – first is considered best.
-This is because people have a cognitive bias called the primacy effect, which means they remember and value the first information they encounter more than the later ones.
+This is because people have a cognitive bias called the [primacy effect](https://www.investopedia.com/terms/f/firstmover.asp), which means they remember and value the first information they encounter more than the later ones.
 - Being first can also boost your leadership skills and personality traits, especially if you are a first-born child.
-[Researchers from Duetsche Post Foundation](https://docs.iza.org/dp10560.pdf) found that firstborns have an advantage when it comes to emotional stability, persistence, being outgoing and social, an ability to take initiative and a willingness to take on responsibility, leading them towards top managerial positions .
+[Researchers from Duetsche Post Foundation](https://docs.iza.org/dp10560.pdf) found that firstborns have an advantage when it comes to emotional stability, persistence, being outgoing and social, an ability to take initiative and a willingness to take on responsibility, leading them towards top managerial positions.

 As you can see, being first has many benefits that can help you succeed in your personal and professional life.
 So don't be afraid to take risks, innovate, and lead by example.
 You never know what opportunities might open up for you if you are the first one to do something.

-## Mistakes in being first
+## Tips
-- In the beginning you might you need to go so for a bit.
+- In the beginning you might you need to go solo for a bit.
 Often till the end.
 - Don't always go solo first.
 Get a few people to buy into your initiative.
 Get feedback.
 Make your group/team/company first — even if it doesn't mean leading or creating the team.
 As long as your part of the pack then that's still a major win.
 Often just being part of a high-impacting team is the only extra nudge you need to stand out and get the promotion!
 - Gamify it.
 Make it fun.
 Do it with a group.
 Give praises and get priases for people who are first.
 Have a leaderboard.
 Often even leaving cool emojis for others will kick off a joyful culture that will get back to yourself.
 - Try to be first in a few things.
 Like don't try to be first to learn about what's new in WWDC, what's new in fastlane, what's new in your upcoming features, etc. Focus on one or two aspects and **just build around it**.